Posts Tagged ‘a-ha’

 There may be some a-ha anniversary reissues in the works this year, but no new collaborations with his bandmates:

 “It’s been a long time since we were all in a room together.
-We’re sort of geographically challenged in that way, because Paul is living in LA, Morten is living in this country.
+We’re sort of geographically challenged in that way, because Paul is living in LA, Morten is living [here in Norway].
 We don’t really see each other much, but Morten and I have the occasional encounter.
 But we do get quite absorbed in our own projects when we’re away from each other and most of the time that has felt like a nice break to gather our thoughts and do things on the side.
 But this one has felt a little bit like…I’m unsure of what – if anything – is gonna happen.

 For all of us there has to be certain conditions met for us to do a tour.
 Morten is pretty much the one who at this point decides whether he wants to or not.
 And he hasn’t been very keen to discuss it.
 Whether that changes in the future…It’s possible, we’ll see.
 I think Paul always wants to record more stuff.
 I don’t mind recording more stuff, but I’d like it to be for some project that isn’t just us going in and loving each other for five minutes and then tearing each others hair out for the next six months.”